Sreerajvr172001/Edge-Avoiding-Robot-using-8051/README.md

 # Edge Avoiding Robot using 8051
- It is a small edge avoiding robot car which is based on 8051 microcontroller.
+ It is an edge avoiding robot car which is based on 8051 microcontroller.
+The robot car uses IR proximity sensors to detect the edges of the table on which the car is deployed and then it avoids the detected edges by changing its direction of motion.
 ## Components Used
  8051 micocontroller
  IR proximity sensor module x 2